 2. Do keyword research around the topic

-Because we’re not completely writing off SEO, you do need to use SEO best practices when creating your content.
-Do your keyword research using Google’s Keyword Planner or other free tool such as Keywords Everywhere.
+Because we’re not completely writing off SEO, you do need to use SEO best practices when you write a blog post.
+Do your keyword research using Google’s Keyword Planner or another free tool such as Keywords Everywhere.
 These tools will help you judge the search volume for your topic and tell you what other related phrases might work well for your content.

 A person might head over to Google and type in: Santa Barbara master bedroom decorating ideas.

 But if they are talking to Alexa, they might say: Where can I find the best master bedroom decorating ideas in Santa Barbara.

 The difference is subtle, but it ultimately gives you a couple of different ways to structure the way you present your keywords.
 There’s a lot more that goes along with this such as schema markup, which is a technical way to guide Google in reading the content and images on your site and optimization for featured and map snippets.
 As a beginner, focus on what we’re teaching here.

 3. Craft a catchy headline (use your keyword here)

 Don’t let “catchy” trick you into thinking your headline needs to be mysterious or somehow bait the reader.
 It needs to say exactly what the blog post is about.
 You want to use your main keyword phrase and describe exactly what your blog post will deliver just like in the ideas mentioned earlier: 3 Keys to Creating a Cohesive Color Scheme for Your Home.
 Use this direct approach when you write a blog post to ensure when a reader comes across your content, it’s very easy for her/him to decide if the content in the post matches the information they are seeking.